Plants and Animals

 Random meander search covers areas that appear likely to have rare taxa, based on habitat and the judgement of the investigator.

-Survey Period: From first week of June to fourth week of July
+Survey Period: From first week of June to second week of July

 - Elzinga, C.L., D.W.
 Salzer, and J.W.
 Willoughby.
 1998.
 Measuring and Monitoring Plant Populations.
 The Nature Conservancy and Bureau of Land Management, Denver.
 BLM Technical Reference 1730-1.
 477pp.